 Except as described above under "-Escrow of Proceeds; Release Conditions," the notes of each series will be our senior unsecured obligations and will rank equally with all of our other senior unsecured indebtedness and will be effectively subordinated to the indebtedness outstanding under our senior credit facility from time to time and any other secured debt we may incur.
 The notes of each series will be fully and unconditionally guaranteed on a senior basis, jointly and severally, by the subsidiaries that are guarantors under our senior credit facility, subject to the release provisions described above.
 Each guarantee will be effectively subordinated to any secured obligations of the subsidiary guarantors to the extent of the value of the assets securing such debt.
-These subsidiaries and by certain intercompany debt subject to certain tax exclusions.
+These subsidiary guarantees also guarantee our obligations under our senior credit facility.
+Our senior credit facility is currently secured by a pledge of the ownership interests of certain of our subsidiaries and by certain intercompany debt subject to certain tax exclusions.
 The notes will also be structurally subordinated to all indebtedness and other liabilities of our subsidiaries that do not guarantee the notes.

 We are a holding company and conduct almost all of our operations through our subsidiaries.
 Consequently, our ability to pay our obligations, including our obligation to pay interest on the notes and to repay the principal amount of the notes at maturity, upon redemption, upon acceleration or otherwise will depend upon our subsidiaries' earnings and advances or loans made by them to us (and potentially dividends or distributions made by them to us).
 Our subsidiaries are separate and distinct legal entities and, except for the subsidiary guarantors' obligations under the subsidiary guarantees, have no obligation, contingent or otherwise, to pay any amounts due on the notes or to make funds available to us to do so.
 Our subsidiaries' ability to make advances or loans to us or to pay dividends or make other distributions to us will depend upon their operating results and will be subject to applicable laws and contractual restrictions, if any.
 The indenture will not limit our subsidiaries' ability to enter into other agreements that prohibit or restrict dividends or other payments or advances to us.
 Except with respect to the covenants described below under "-Limitation upon Liens" and "-Limitation on Sale and Leaseback Transactions," the indenture does not restrict or limit the ability of any subsidiary to incur, create, assume or guarantee indebtedness or encumber its assets or properties.
-As of February 28, 2013, as adjusted to give effect to the issuance of the notes and the incurrence of additional senior secured financing in the aggregate amount of approximately \$2.8 billion in connection with the Acquisitions, we would have had approximately (1) \$7.8 billion aggregate principal amount of senior indebtedness outstanding, of which approximately \$3.6 billion was secured (excluding the security interest in the proceeds of the sale of the notes held in escrow) and (ii) \$186 million of unused commitments (taking into account issued and outstanding revolving letters of credit of approximately \$15 million and after
+As of February 28, 2013, as adjusted to give effect to the issuance of the notes and the incurrence of additional senior secured financing in the aggregate amount of approximately \$2.8 billion in connection with the Acquisitions, we would have had approximately (i) \$7.8 billion aggregate principal amount of senior indebtedness outstanding, of which approximately \$3.6 billion was secured (excluding the security interest in the proceeds of the sale of the notes held in escrow) and (ii) \$186 million of unused commitments (taking into account issued and outstanding revolving letters of credit of approximately \$15 million and after